Recycle at Home

 How does recycling work?

-- Taking garbage to a landfill.
+- Take garbage or bulky waste to a drop-off facility.